SvarDOS/edrdos/README.md

 Under Linux and MacOS, you may invoke `sh mkimage.sh` under the _image_ directory.
 This generates a 1.44M floppy image `edrdos.img`.
 Make sure to build the binaries prior to running this script.

+To build a single-file image, invoke `sh mkimage.sh singlefile`.

 The script depends on [Mtools](https://www.gnu.org/software/mtools/) and _dd_ being installed.